/slack/.

 access to.
 The channel ID is appended after __.
 Each channel

-directory contains day-partitioned .jsonl history files for the
+directory contains day-partitioned directories for the last 90 days

-last 90 days (or since channel creation, whichever is shorter).
+(or since channel creation, whichever is shorter).
+Each date directory

 The date range is derived from the channel’s created timestamp.